"The fallen angels descended into a darkness with no bottom. There was no going back. God had been quite specific about that."

-Sonta looked at at the man with a condescending stare.
-“The girls never complained, so all’s well that ends well.”
+Sonta looked at the man with a condescending stare.
+“None of my associates had any complaints, so all’s well that ends well.”

 “Yeah.
-You know, girls, women, sex, stuff like that,” replied Sonta, almost laughing out loud at what he perceived as embarrassment on Gozan’s face.
+We had a good party going on at departure time so I brought everyone with me,” replied Sonta, almost laughing out loud at what he perceived as embarrassment on Gozan’s face.

 “Well, what you do is your business unless it’s mine,” replied Gozan, looking at him evenly with no hint of inferiority.

 “Well said,” replied Sonta, thinking that he might need to reassess his situation.
-This was their new life, not his.
+On display were Koal’s and Gozan’s new lives, not his.

 “What is on the agenda?”

 “That depends on Master Koal,” said Gozan.
 “He doesn’t clear his schedule with me.”

 “That’s quite an admission, Gozan, coming from his chief of staff.
 I was summoned, had to leave in the middle of the night to get here, endure an hour and a half cab ride in rush hour, and still have to wait on his supremeness.
 To top it all off, you don’t know the agenda!”

 “I don’t know why I’m giving you this heads-up, Sonta,” Gozan said, “but our master has read your recent report, and I observed some discomfort on his face when he was through.”